 Education in Central African Republic

-- Lack of teachers (89 students per teacher in primary schools), particularly qualified teachers because of the high prevalence of parent-teachers (40% before the crisis), and non-trained teachers.
+- Lack of teachers (83 students per teacher on average in primary schools), particularly a lack of qualified teachers because of the high prevalence of parent-teachers (40% before the crisis), and non-trained teachers,

-- A shortage of classrooms (87 children per classroom in primary schools, basic facilities and textbooks (1 textbook for 10 students).
+- A shortage of classrooms, schools, basic facilities and textbooks

 - Quality is also a concern as the country has one of the highest repetition rates in the world.